Sulfolobus solfataricus: Thermophilic reverse gyrase

-The stabilization of the DNA's structure against denaturation, in the Archaea, is due to the presence of a particular thermophilic enzyme, reverse gyrase.
-It was discovered in hyper-thermophilic and thermophilic Archaea and Bacteria.
-There are two genes in Sulfolobus that each encode a reverse gyrase.
-It is defined as an atypical DNA topoisomerase and the basic activity consists of the production of positive supercoils in a closed circular DNA.
+Stabilization of DNA structure against denaturation in Archaea is due to reverse gyrase, a thermophilic enzyme in hyper-thermophilic and thermophilic Archaea and bacteria.
+Two genes in Sulfolobus encode a reverse gyrase.
+It is defined as an atypical DNA topoisomerase, and the basic activity is the production of positive supercoils in a closed circular DNA.
 Positive supercoiling is important to prevent the formation of open complexes.
-Reverse gyrases are composed of two domains: the first one is the helicase and second one is the topoisomerase I. A possible role of reverse gyrase could be the use of positive supercoiling to assemble chromatin-like structures.
-In 1997, scientists discovered another important feature of Sulfolobus: a type-II topoisomerase, called TopoVI, whose A subunit is homologous to the meiotic recombination factor, Spo11, which plays a predominant role in the initiation of meiotic recombination in all Eukaryotes.

-S. solfataricus is composed of three topoisomerases of type I: TopA and two reverse gyrases, TopR1 and TopR2, and one topoisomerase of type II, TopoVI.
+Reverse gyrases are composed of two domains; the first is the helicase, and the second is the topoisomerase I. A possible role of reverse gyrase is the use of positive supercoiling to assemble chromatin-like structures.
+In 1997, scientists discovered another important feature of Sulfolobus: a type II topoisomerase (TopoVI) whose A subunit is homologous to the meiotic recombination factor Spo11, which plays an importaant role in initiating meiotic recombination in eukaryotes.
+S. solfataricus is composed of three topoisomerases (TopA and two reverse gyrases, TopR1 and TopR2), and TopoVI.

 DNA binding proteins

-In the phylum Thermoproteota, there are three proteins that bind to the minor groove of DNA-like histones, Alba, Cren7, and Sso7d, that are modified after the translation process.
+In the phylum Thermoproteota, three proteins which bind to the minor groove of DNA-like histones (Alba, Cren7, and Sso7d) are modified after the translation process.
 These histones are small and have been found in several strains of Sulfolobus, but not in other genomes.
-Chromatin protein in Sulfolobus represent 1-5% of the total genome; they can have both structural and regulatory functions and look like human HMG-box proteins because of their influence on genomes, expression, stability, and epigenetic processes.
+Chromatin proteins in Sulfolobus are one to five percent of the total genome; they can have structural and regulatory functions, and look like human HMG-box proteins because of their influence on genomes, expression, stability, and epigenetic processes.
 In species lacking histones, they can be acetylated and methylated like eukaryotic histones.
-Sulfolobus strains present different peculiar DNA binding proteins, such as the Sso7d protein family.
-They stabilize the DNA's structure, preventing denaturation at high temperature and thus promoting annealing above the melting point.
+Sulfolobus strains have different, peculiar DNA binding proteins such as the Sso7d protein family.
+They stabilize the DNA's structure, preventing denaturation at high temperatures and promoting annealing above the melting point.

-The major component of Archaea chromatin is represented by the Sac10b family protein known as Alba (acetylation lowers binding affinity).
-These proteins are small, basic, and dimeric nucleic acid-binding proteins.
-Furthermore, it is conserved in most sequenced Archaea genomes.
-The acetylation state of Alba affects promoter access and transcription in vitro, whereas the methylation state of another Sulfolobus chromatin protein, Sso7D, is altered by culture temperature.
+The main component of Archaea chromatin is the Sac10b-family protein known as Alba (an acronym for "acetylation lowers binding affinity").
+These proteins are small, basic, and dimeric nucleic acid-binding proteins which are conserved in most sequenced Archaea genomes.
+The acetylation of Alba affects promoter access and transcription in vitro; the methylation state of another Sulfolobus chromatin protein, Sso7D, is altered by culture temperature.

-The work of Wolfram Zillig's group, which represented early evidence of the eukaryotic characteristics of transcription in Archaea, has since made Sulfolobus an ideal model system for transcription studies.
-Recent studies in Sulfolobus ,in addition to other Archaea species, mainly focus on the composition, function, and regulation of the transcription machinery, and on fundamental conserved aspects of this process in both Eukaryotes and Archaea.
+The work of Wolfram Zillig's group, which presented early evidence of the eukaryotic characteristics of transcription in Archaea, has made Sulfolobus an ideal model system for transcription studies.
+Studies in Sulfolobus and other Archaea species focus on the composition, function, and regulation of the transcription machinery and on fundamental conserved aspects of this process in eukaryotes and Archaea.